Who Was David Koresh?

 Spending much of his early years with his grandparents, Koresh attended the Seventh-day Adventist Church.
 In his senior year, Koresh dropped out of Garland High School to take a carpentry job.
 While in his early 20s, he spent a short time in Los Angeles trying to make it as a rock star.
 He rejoined the Seventh-day Adventists after returning to Texas but was kicked out after butting heads with church leaders.

 In the early 1980s, Koresh, then known as Vernon Howell, moved to Waco, Texas, and joined the Branch Davidians.
-He had an affair with the sect's much older prophetess, Lois Roden, and in 1984, he married a teenaged Branch Davidian named Rachel Jones, with whom he would have two children.
+He had an affair with the sect's much older prophetess, Lois Roden, and in 1984, he married a teenaged Branch Davidian named Rachel Jones, with whom he would have three children.

 When Roden passed away, Koresh and Roden's son, George, argued about who would take over the Branch Davidians.
 Koresh left the sect with his followers and lived in eastern Texas for a while.
 In 1987, he and a handful of his devotees returned to Mount Carmel heavily armed and shot Roden, who survived the attack.
 Koresh and his crew were tried for attempted murder but were acquitted.